 Workaround: NWPA.NLM has to be updated in the server boot directory after the first part of the installation is completed.
 The solution is to remove all entries from the storage driver list during installation and to reinsert them with the SRCRX.HAM at the first position.
 This will cause the installation process to first copy the NWPA.NLM file from our installation disk to the server boot directory before loading it.
-See 'Documentation Changes' later in this document for details on this procedure.
+See 'Document Changes' section [xref] later in this document for details on this procedure.

-7. Unable to Load HAM Driver for Netware 4.2
+8. Unable to Load HAM Driver for Netware 4.2